 First Aid does not include administering medicines to children.
 Staff will require additional training and consent to administer medicines e.g. insulin, use of an epi-pen etc. This will only be after full consultation with the parents and the school nurse.

-Staff can be with the child as the child administers their own medicine.
+Staff can be with the child as the child administers their own medicine (with prior written agreement from a legal guardian).
 Any member of staff witnessing the child taking their medicine must sign a form to confirm this.
-Where ever possible two members of staff will be present especially when having to administer the medication.
+Two members of staff MUST be present especially when having to administer the medication.

-Medicines are kept in the locked cupboard in ..................... or, if required to be refrigerated can be found stored in the fridge located: .......................
+Medicines are kept in the locked cupboard inthe School Office or, if required to be refrigerated can be found stored in the fridge located: Back Office/Staff Room.
 Further advice can be found in the Medication in Schools Guidance found in the School Knowledge Hub SharePoint system.

 Parents/Guardians will need to fill in a consent form asking for medicine to be stored in the school.
 Parents/Guardians must be made aware they will be responsible for making sure the medicine is kept within date.